Killer on the Road: Plot summary

 Finally, one night, Martin abruptly lashes out and kills a couple who had invited him to their apartment to smoke marijuana.
 He successfully covers up his crime by making the murder appear to be the work of drug dealers; now fully entrenched in a version of his fantasy life that overlaps with reality, Martin embarks on a road trip across the United States, picking up hitchhikers, brutally murdering them, then selling their belongings to fences to finance his lifestyle.
 As time progresses and his body count rises, Martin perfects his techniques, outfitting a Dodge van with a series of hidden compartments and living amenities so that it can act as both his mobile home and murder factory.

 In Wisconsin, Martin is apprehended by police sergeant Ross Anderson, who reveals himself to also be a serial killer, targeting students.
 The two men become romantically involved, and Anderson uses his influence to protect Martin.
-As the murders increase in frequency and brutality, FBI Agent Thomas Dusenberg is tasked with apprehending the killers.
+As the murders increase in frequency and brutality, FBI Agent Thomas Dusenberry is tasked with apprehending the killers.
 He eventually captures Anderson, who gives up Martin in exchange for immunity from the death penalty.
 After he sees his own photo on wanted posters, Martin reasons—using a chain of paranoid logic—that Anderson's family identified him.
 He goes to Anderson's house and violently murders his entire family.
 Afterwards he experiences a moment of lucidity during which he realizes that they had no role in his being identified.
-Martin goes to a motel where he identifies himself to the manager and ultimately surrenders to Dusenberg.
+Martin goes to a motel where he identifies himself to the manager and ultimately surrenders to Dusenberry.

 Martin only confesses to crimes in non-death-penalty states, assuring via an immunity deal that he will never be executed.
 He is sentenced to four consecutive life sentences without the possibility of parole and placed into solitary confinement at Sing Sing.
 Remaining in a catatonic state for an extended period of time, he finally breaks his silence by contacting a publisher and asking for assistance writing his memoirs (which make up the bulk of the novel).
-Dusenberg, troubled by Martin's motiveless murders, seeks solace in his family, only to discover that his wife has been having an affair.
+Dusenberry, troubled by Martin's motiveless murders, seeks solace in his family, only to discover that his wife has been having an affair.
 When he confronts her, she attempts to rationalize it before begging for forgiveness, all the while attempting to deflect blame.
-Dusenberg sells his diary to Martin's agent for use in Plunkett's book before committing suicide, leaving his entire estate to his children.
+Dusenberry sells his diary to Martin's agent for use in Plunkett's book before committing suicide, leaving his entire estate to his children.

 In Sing Sing, Martin finishes his memoirs.
 Believing that he has reached the pinnacle of human existence, and robbed of further murder opportunities, he announces his intention to kill himself by willing himself into a state of brain death.